-How to increase your chances of approval: To increase your chances of being approved for a higher credit limit, pay your bill on time for at least six straight months, reduce your outstanding debt, and update the income Chase has on file.
-Chase will be more likely to increase your credit limit if the revised income clearly shows that you can afford a higher limit.… read full answer
+How to increase your chances of approval: To increase your chances of being approved for a higher credit limit, make sure to pay your bill on time for at least six straight months, reduce your outstanding debt, and update your income information on the account.
+Chase will be more likely to increase your credit limit if the revised income clearly shows that you can afford a higher limit.

-The impact of a Chase Freedom Unlimited credit limit increase on your credit score: When you request a Chase Freedom Unlimited credit limit increase, Chase will conduct a hard pull of your credit report, which will cause a short-term dip in your credit score.
+The impact of a Chase Freedom Unlimited credit limit increase on your credit score: When you request a Chase Freedom Unlimited credit limit increase, Chase may conduct a hard pull of your credit report, which might cause a short-term dip in your credit score.
 Chase cannot do a hard pull without your permission, though.

 It is worth noting that sometimes you may be eligible for a Chase Freedom Unlimited credit limit increase without even making a request.
 The Chase Freedom Unlimited card may offer an automatic credit limit increase if Chase's regular review of your account shows a history of on-time payments and low debt.
 An automatic credit limit increase results in a soft pull of your credit report, which does not affect your credit score.

 The Chase Freedom Unlimited offers a $500 minimum credit limit for everyone who’s approved.
 Applicants with the best credit standing can also get starting credit limits of $5,000 or higher from the Visa Signature version of the Chase Freedom Unlimited.
 Signature cards come with a few more supplemental benefits than the standard Visa Platinum cards other approved applicants receive.… read full answer